 - Media listing/insertion fees

-And these are just the finite costs.
+And these are just the directly-related costs.
 Other figures to calculate include:

 - Estimate of you and your staff’s time, based on salary.
 If you spent an hour per day for two weeks talking to the designer/copywriter, negotiating rates with the media outlet, reviewing and finally approving the ad, then your time spent would be 10 hours.
-This is approximately 25% of your total working hours for a full 40-hour workweek, so if you make an monthly salary of $5,000, then your cost figure should include $312.50 for your time.
+You can estimate the cost based on your salary or your hourly rate.

 - Proration of your cell phone, utilities and real-estate charges.
 The easiest way to figure these totals is to take the total amount of time figured above (10 hours) and then determine what percentage that is of your monthly time in the office.
-If you work a 40-hour workweek, then your total number of hours for the month would be 160.
-The 10 hours spent working on the article is 6.25% of that.
-If your monthly expenses for cell phone, utilities and rent total $1,200, then you would add $75 for this line item to your total spend for the ad.
+Then add that percentage of your monthly bills to your total costs for the ad.

 Once you’ve figured each of these costs and added them together, you’ve successfully calculated your cost for one newspaper ad.
 From there, the next step is determining how many sales were generated by the ad.
 Or if you’re playing the long game, you can also determine how many clients it’s responsible for adding to your roster.

 Admittedly, this figure is probably the hardest of all the figures to calculate.
-In the case of the newspaper ad above, you have a few options.
+With offline ads, tracking can be difficult.
 One option is to put in a phone number or URL that is unique to that ad.
 This will enable you to accurately track the calls and site visits you get from this specific ad.
 Another less accurate option is to ask customers where they heard about you or your business, or to incentivize them to mention the ad when they reach out to you.

 Whatever type of ad you use, don’t forget to include a mechanism (e.g. custom phone number, unique URL) for capturing their responses before you start the campaign.
 Otherwise, you’ll constantly be playing catch-up and will inevitably have an inaccurate count.